CyberFlameGO/svnpython/Mac/BuildScript/resources/ReadMe.txt

-This package will install Python $FULL_VERSION for Mac OS X
+This package will install MacPython $FULL_VERSION for Mac OS X
 $MACOSX_DEPLOYMENT_TARGET for the following architecture(s): $ARCHITECTURES.